fallahn/xygine/readme.md

 ###### Contributions
 Contributions should be acknowledged and are gratefully accepted from:
-Jonny Paton (Build system and CI setup)
+Jonny Paton (Build system and CI setup and many usability improvements)
 Jean-Sebastien Fauteux (macOS Testing)
 Baard (Awesome Logo)